-OSI supports the Organization with grant funding to assist with strategic initiatives that leverage a larger portion of donations to be used for program investments.
-In the current year, \$700,000 (2020 - \$499,983) funding was granted to the Organization.
+OSI supports the Organization with grant funding to assist with strategic fundraising initiatives that leverage a larger portion of donations to be used for program purposes as it grows its donor base and becomes self-sufficient.
+In the current year, funding of \$1,000,000 (2022 - \$700,000) was provided to the Organization.
+In the prior year, \$700,000 was receivable from OSI at year end.